SherryKhwan/Data-Structure-Programs-in-C-language/README.md

 # Data-Structure-Programs-in-C-language

 This repositry will help students in their course of "DATA STRUCTURES AND ALGORITHMS".
+If you need any help regarding these algorithms or if any of the given code is not working properly or if you want to add an algo/ code, do mail me at shaheryarkhan724@gmail.com.
 This repositry contains the code of the following C language programs:

 Program to:
 ==========